-Little is more exciting than your children’s Little League® experience.
+There are few things more exciting than your children’s Little League® experience.
 As a parent, your emotions may run from anxiety to pride, from frustration over your child’s performance to wondering how you will ever keep up with his or her insatiable appetite for the game.
 You may even experience all of this in one season, and you almost certainly will over the course of your family’s long participation in Little League.

 Various challenges and opportunities present themselves throughout your children’s development as players and people, so here are some guidelines by age group as to what to expect from your children.
+Little League structures its divisions of play to allow for flexibility for families and leagues to make sure players are playing with their peers and friends in the best division for their individual skillset for them to have a fun on-field experience.

 Romantic Stage (Tee Ball, Coach Pitch, Minor League)